pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
 CJ Judo is a premier traditional judo dojo located in 1244 S Bascom Ave, San Jose, CA 95128.
 With a rating of 5.0 stars based on 17 reviews, it is highly regarded in the local martial arts community.
-CJ Judo offers comprehensive judo programs focused on certified instructors and ground fighting for all skill levels, from beginners to advanced practitioners.
+CJ Judo offers comprehensive judo programs focused on training methodology and certified instructors for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>